 • Have they started cooking or baking for others without taking part in enjoying what they have made?

-You may think that the changes your child has made in terms of physical activity are healthy ones.
+You may think that the changes your loved one has made in terms of physical activity are healthy ones.
 Yet, while these changes may not be an indication that anything is wrong, it is possible they may be signs of something deeper.

 Here are some questions to ask yourself about your loved one’s exercise habits: